saas786/obsidian-notes-1/HECO/Steam Powered Plant.md

 - condensate is sent to condensate pump

 Heat Exchanger
+- Tank containing many pipes with material "to be heated" (usually water or oil)
+- Takes heated steam (from turbine) in order to heat the pipes and material

 Combustion Turbine Generator
 - Burns fuel to power a turbine which powers a generator